CORE4/fulmar-plugin-mariadb/README.md

 Please feel free to ask for help.

+## Prerequisites

+This plugin needs the mysql client to be installed.

 ## Installation

 This plugin will be installable via gem install `fulmar-plugin-mariadb` when it is working.
 It will need Fulmar 2.